teid/postfix-ldap/README.md

 The Postfix is configured to :
 * Relay incoming mails going to `$DOMAIN` to the `mda` host using the `LMTP` protocol.
 (MDA: Mail Delivery Agent)
 * Relay outgoing mails to other domains only if the user is authenticated (using `LDAP` backend)
+* Sign the outgoing mails and verify the incoming ones (DKIM)

 Interfaces
 ----------

-The image exposes several TCP ports.
-The IMAP and POP ports used to access to the mailboxes.
-The LMTP port to ship messages to the mailboxes:
+The image exposes several TCP ports:
 * 25: SMTP port
 * 587: Submission port
 * 465: SMTPS port